 It’s light on system resources, so it can be used even on older laptops or systems with less RAM.
-Firefox is great for privacy tools, and as it’s produced by Mozilla, a non-profit company, it does not have the same incentive to sell user data, like other browsers do.
+Firefox is great for privacy tools, and as it’s produced by Mozilla, a non-profit company, it does not have the same incentive to sell user data, as other browsers do.

 Firefox has a decent number of compatible plugins and can block ad trackers.
 Most top-tier VPNs also make a browser extension that is compatible with Firefox.

-Safari is native to Apple’s iOS and MacOS and is the best browser for Apple devices.
+Safari is native to Apple’s iOS and macOS and is the best browser for Apple devices.
 Safari is also compatible with Android phones and tablets, but it doesn’t work with Windows-based PCs.

 Safari can’t match browsers like Firefox and Chrome for plugins and customization options.
 However, it does offer added privacy protections over Edge, Firefox, and Chrome.